Multigroup Thermal Radiation Transport with Tensor Trains: Tensors

-We refer the reader to \cite{gorodetsky25} for a review of the basic TT operations such as addition, integration, multiplication, and rounding.
-We re-emphasize that TT-operations assume compatibility between operands.
+We refer the reader to \cite{gorodetsky25} for a review of the basic TT operations such as addition, integration, multiplication, and rounding.\footnote{\revtext{The solver implements 3 rounding methods-SVD \citep{oseledets2011tensor}, Gram \citep{al2022parallel}, and randomized \citep{al2023randomized}.
+The randomized rounding method increases each solution rank by some constant at each timestep during the randomized preconditioning step, followed by an SVD-based truncation using the same rounding tolerance as the standard SVD-based and Gram rounding methods.}} We re-emphasize that TT-operations assume compatibility between operands.
 For example, if wanting to add/multiply the solution $\hat{I}$ with a spatio-spectral quantity like the opacity $\kappa$, the operation requires both $\hat{I}$ and $\kappa$ to have the same format.
-Specifically, if $\hat{I}$ is represented as in Equation (\ref{eq:tensor_decomp_mer}), then the TT form of the opacity $\hat{\kappa}$ should be represented as $\Tilde{Z}_k \Tilde{\Theta}_l \Tilde{\Phi}_p$ where $\Tilde{Z} = \kappa$ and $\Tilde{\Theta}, \Tilde{\Phi}$ are rank-1 cores filled with $1$ in order to artificially increase the dimensionality of the opacity.
+Specifically, if $\hat{I}$ is represented as in Equation (\ref{eq:tensor_decomp_mer}), then the TT form of the opacity $\hat{\kappa}$ should be represented as \revtext{a rank-1 TT} $\Tilde{Z}_k \Tilde{\Theta}_l \Tilde{\Phi}_p$ where $\Tilde{Z} = \kappa$ and $\Tilde{\Theta}, \Tilde{\Phi}$ are filled with $1$ in order to artificially increase the dimensionality of the opacity.
 Any discrepancy in the formats of operands needs to be resolved via preprocessing before carrying out the operation.

 All flux stencils studied in \cite{gorodetsky25} can be straightforwardly extended to the multigroup setting.
 The upwind flux and Rusanov fluxes \citep[as presented in][]{gorodetsky25} are independent of the local group opacity and therefore follow the same implementation as their gray counterpart.
 The HLL interface flux is a function of the local optical depth $\tau_{c,f}$ that is a function of \textit{both} space and frequency, however, because we have opted for a \textit{merged} spatio-spectral core, tensor arithemetic in constructing the HLL flux is immediately straightforward (i.e., the tensor formats are compatible).
 Alternative, more advanced tensor decompositions may not benefit from such simplicity (see \S \ref{sec:tests}).
-The source solver presents similar considerations as HLL flux operator.
+The source solver presents similar considerations as the HLL flux operator.
 In evaluating the advanced specific intensity $I^{m+1}$, $\kappa_{a, f}$, $\kappa_{s, f}$, and $\varepsilon_f^\dagger$ equally vary with space and frequency.
 Consequently, addition and multiplication in the implicit update benefit from the unified spatio-spectral core employed in this work.